ChristinRaju/Discord-like-Anonymous-Chat-Application/README.md

 ## 🔧 Configuration Options

 ### Port Configuration
-Edit `app.py` line 580 to change the default port:
+In `app.py`, find the socketio.run(...) line and change the port as needed:
 ```python
 socketio.run(app, debug=True, host='0.0.0.0', port=5000)  # Change 5000 to your preferred port
 ```